-A common attribute of all of the above-mentioned compressive phase retrieval references is that they assume that the measurement matrix can be designed arbitrarily.
-This renders them inapplicable to many practical constrained settings such as Fourier-optical systems.
+A common attribute of all of the above-mentioned compressive phase retrieval references is that they assume that the measurement matrix can be designed freely.
+This renders them inapplicable to many application-constrained settings such as Fourier-optical systems.
 In \cite{Candes3}, Candes \emph{et al.} consider measurement matrices that are Fourier-friendly as described in the previous subsection, but only for the non-sparse case.
-They show that ``PhaseLift'' is able to recover the signal with $\mathcal{O}(n \log(n)^4)$ measurements by using $\mathcal{O}(\log(n)^4)$ masks or coded diffraction patterns.
-For the sparse case, Jaganathan \emph{et al.} consider the phase retrieval problem from Fourier measurements only \cite{Hassibi1,Hassibi2},.
-They propose an SDP-based algorithm, and show that the signal can be provably recovered with $\mathcal{O}(K^2 \log(n))$ Fourier measurements \cite{Hassibi1}.
-They also propose a combinatorial algorithm for the case that the measurement matrix can be designed without constraints, and show that the signal can be recovered with $\mathcal{O}(K \log(n))$ measurements and time complexity of $\mathcal{O}(Kn \log(n))$ \cite{Hassibi1}.
+They show that PhaseLift is able to recover the signal with $\Theta(n \log(n)^4)$ measurements by using $\Theta(\log(n)^4)$ masks or coded diffraction patterns.
+For the sparse case, Jaganathan \emph{et al.} consider the phase retrieval problem from Fourier measurements only \cite{Hassibi1,Hassibi2}.
+They propose an SDP-based algorithm, and show that the signal can be provably recovered with $\Theta(K^2 \log(n))$ Fourier measurements \cite{Hassibi1}.
+They also propose a combinatorial algorithm for the case where the measurement matrix can be designed without constraints, and show that the signal can be recovered with $\Theta(K \log(n))$ measurements and time complexity of $\mathcal{O}(Kn \log(n))$ \cite{Hassibi1}.

-In the prior literature that we are aware of, the works which overlap most in spirit with ours are (i) the recently proposed SUPER algorithm for compressive phase-retrieval by Cai \emph{et al.} in \cite{Jaggi}; and (ii) the FFAST algorithm of Pawar and Ramchandran \cite{Sameer} which also features the use of coding-theoretic tools for efficiently computing a sparse Discrete Fourier Transform.
-With regard to the FFAST algorithm \cite{Sameer}, despite the common use of coding-theoretic tools, our problem formulation, analysis, and resulting algorithm are really significantly different, mainly because our problem involves the loss of measurement phase, unlike that of FFAST.
-(See Section \ref{sec:sparse} for details.)
+In the prior literature that we are aware of, the works which overlap the most in spirit with ours are (i) the recently proposed SUPER algorithm for compressive phase retrieval by Cai \emph{et al.} in \cite{Jaggi}; and (ii) the FFAST algorithm of Pawar and Ramchandran \cite{Sameer} which also features the use of coding-theoretic tools for efficiently computing a sparse Discrete Fourier Transform.
+With regard to the FFAST algorithm \cite{Sameer}, despite the common use of coding-theoretic tools, our problem formulation, analysis, and resulting algorithm are significantly different, mainly because our problem involves the loss of measurement phase, unlike that of FFAST.